What is medical specialist care (general)?

 - the use of external devices during the treatment of diabetes to monitor and control blood sugar disorders, including the ketone test strips and insulin pumps;

 - laboratory testing at the request of an alternative care provider.

-For medical specialist care, you will require a referral from a general practitioner, clinical technologist, medical specialist, obstetrician, youth healthcare doctor, doctor for the mentally disabled, specialist geriatrics doctor, infectious disease and tuberculosis prevention doctor, A&E doctor, physician assistant, nursing specialist, sports doctor, company doctor or dentist, clinical physiologic, audiologist, dental surgeon, optometrist, orthoptist or triage hearing specialist.
+For medical specialist care, you will require a referral from a general practitioner, clinical technologist, house officer, medical specialist, obstetrician, youth healthcare doctor, doctor for the mentally disabled, specialist geriatrics doctor, infectious disease and tuberculosis prevention doctor, A&E doctor, physician assistant, nursing specialist, sports doctor, company doctor or dentist, clinical physiologic, audiologist, dental surgeon, optometrist, orthoptist or triage hearing specialist.
 This condition will not apply to urgent care.
 The referral will remain valid for a period of twelve months, commencing on the day the referral was issued.

 Reimbursement under public healthcare insurance

 The HollandZorg public healthcare insurance reimburses the cost of treatment and stay in a hospital or in an independent treatment centre.
 Read our insurance conditions for a full overview.